crockpotveggies/crockpotveggies.github.io/_posts/2015-02-09-automating-tinder-with-eigenfaces.md

 title: Automating Tinder with Eigenfaces
 ---

-While my friends were getting sucked into "swiping" all day on their phones with Tinder, I eventually got fed up and designed a piece of software that automates <b>everything<b> on Tinder.
+While my friends were getting sucked into "swiping" all day on their phones with Tinder, I eventually got fed up and designed a piece of software that <b>automates everything on Tinder</b>.

 <img src="/uploads/tinderbox_screenshot.jpg" alt="Screenshot of Tinderbox">